jhuss6/Jacob-Huss-s-MEGR2156-Portfolio/docs/assignments/A01/index.md

 Failure happens when sigma_{max} \ge sigma_{ut} (the maximum tensile strength of the tape).

-*(Note: i am unsure how to properly display the math symbols on the published page but in the GitHub preview it displays fine.)*
+*(Note: I am unsure how to properly display the math symbols on the published page but in the GitHub preview it displays fine.)*

 Assumption: